Fundamental energy cost for quantum measurement: Comparison with previous literature

-We also briefly compare our results with Bennetts's \cite{bennettreview82} and other implementation-dependent bounds, such as those in ref.\ \cite{esposito-prx} for feedback protocols.
-According to ref.\ \cite{bennettreview82}, the total energy cost for measurement and erasure is $E_{\rm cost}=\Delta E_S+k_BT(S(\rho'_M)-S(\rho_M))$, where $\rho_M$ and $\rho'_M$ denote the \emph{states of the measurement device} before and after the measurement step ${\mathcal M}$.
+We also briefly compare our results with Bennetts's \cite{bennettreview82} and other implementation-dependent bounds, such as those in Ref.~\cite{esposito-prx} for feedback protocols.

+According to Ref.~\cite{bennettreview82}, the total energy cost for measurement and erasure is $E_{\rm cost}=\Delta E_S+k_BT(S(\rho'_M)-S(\rho_M))$, where $\rho_M$ and $\rho'_M$ denote the \emph{states of the measurement device} before and after the measurement step ${\mathcal M}$.
 We indeed rederived this statement within our framework in Eq.\ (\ref{eq:diffent}), but argue that this result by itself is not very useful in our context, since it is \emph{not} stated in terms of the measurement specification $\{M_{ki}\}$ (and $\rho_S$, $H_S$).
-Rather, for any fixed measurement $\{M_{ki}\}$ one can find \emph{many} implementations $(\rho_M,U_{SM},\{Q_k\})$ yielding different values of $S(\rho'_M)-S(\rho_M)$, see e.g.\ the red vs.\ blue curves in Fig.\ 4.
-It is the virtue of Eq.\ \eqref{firstmainresult} and our main result Eq.\ \eqref{secondmainresult} to give a bound on the energy cost \emph{solely in terms of the measurement specification $\{M_{ki}\}$ and the system quantities $\rho_S$, $H_S$}.
-Only this feature allows us to compute fundamental energy costs for theoretical protocols (as in our applications, Appendices \ref{label-appendix9}--\ref{apperrcorr}).\\

-General results to compute the thermodynamic energy costs for the implementation of any quantum operation were given in Faist \emph{et al.}\ \cite{faist-renner}.
-This work differs from all the previous more traditional thermodynamic treatments in that it goes beyond the usual ``state-transformation ideas'' and instead requires the implementation to act correctly on a larger subspace of states.
-This is similar in spirit to our implementation requirement (Appendix \ref{measmodapp}), and we will comment on commonalities and differences further below.
-In ref.\ \cite{faist-renner}, the energy costs on the system $S$ are not considered, effectively setting $H_S=0$.
-All results in ref.\ \cite{faist-renner} are derived within the so-called single-shot setting and later translated to the asymptotic i.i.d.\ setting; we will make a comparison below.
+For any fixed measurement $\{M_{ki}\}$, one can find \emph{many} implementations $(\rho_M,U_{SM},\{Q_k\})$ yielding different values of $S(\rho'_M)-S(\rho_M)$.